uktrade/stream-sqlite/README.md

 Python function to extract all the rows from a SQLite database file concurrently with iterating over its bytes, without needing random access to the file.

+Note that the [SQLite file format](https://www.sqlite.org/fileformat.html) is not designed to be streamed; the data is arranged in _pages_ of a fixed number of bytes, and the information to identify a page often comes _after_ the page in the stream (sometimes a great deal after).
+Therefore, pages are buffered in memory until they can be identified.

 ## Installation